 Cursor (Ephemeral State)

 Lightweight fire-and-forget broadcasting for transient state - mouse cursors, text selections, drag positions, drawing strokes.
-Built-in throttle with trailing edge ensures the final position always arrives.
+Built-in scheduler with cross-socket coalescing ensures crowded rooms stay smooth.
 Auto-cleanup on disconnect.

 Setup